 Family members get the highest cap on spending.
 Up to $25 is a good guideline for a cousin's birthday party.
 You can fudge a little and go over on your budget if your children are fairly close with their cousins.

 Only you can gauge how much you really want to spend on family members.
 How you decide can depend on a number of factors, such as how often you see them, how tightly-knit your family is, etc. Anywhere between $15 and $25 will give you plenty of gift options for family members.

 - Board games

 One final money-saving tip: Cut kids' birthday party gift prices by being a smart shopper.
-Look for buy one, get one free deals, deep discounts and other special savings as you shop.
-Stock up on birthday party gifts when there's a great deal so you can save the most money.
+Look for buy one, get one free deals, deep discounts, and other special savings as you shop.
+Look for clearance items and Black Friday deals to stock up on birthday party gifts when there's a great deal so you can save the most money.
 And if the party invitation says, "No Gifts," don't feel obligated to get something anyway.